What do you picture when someone says the word “Bulldog”?

 It will also leave your butch bulldog with a pleasant tropical scent lingering in his wake.

-Bright Whitening Shampoo cleans the hair effectively but without the use of harsh, stripping chemicals, and contains added vitamins for better coat health.
+Bright Whitening cleans the hair effectively but without the use of harsh, stripping chemicals, and contains added vitamins for better coat health.

 Other benefits include a reduction in shedding (always a boon!) as well as conditioning and detangling effect.